brt10/Nano-Pore-Maker/README.md

 File Syntax
 -----------

-**sections** are referred to as the names that are not indented.
-Their **settings** are referanced through them and must be indented, either by spaces or tabs.

 Notes:
-* Neither the sections or settings are case-sensitive.
+* setting names are not case-sensitive.
 * The file can be delimited by either spaces or tabs
 * [POSCAR format](http://cms.mpi.univie.ac.at/vasp/guide/node59.html) (format of .vasp files used througout)